Benefits of Camel Milk for a Leaky Gut

 A SURPRISING SOURCE OF HELP FOR A LEAKING GUT

-CAMEL MILK CONTAINS PREBIOTICS AND PROBIOTICS TO SUPPORT A HEALTHY GUT MICROBIOME
+CAMEL MILK CONTAINS PREBIOTICS AND INGREDIENTS TO SUPPORT A HEALTHY GUT MICROBIOME AND METABOLISM

 Camel milk is recognized as a superfood that contains over 120 strains of lactic acid bacteria and has peptides and proteins that exhibit biological activities that have a beneficial effect on many bioprocesses such as digestion, absorption, growth and immunity.